How our community works together.

 Conditions Not Eligible for Phase-In Sharing

-- Cancer diagnosed, treated, under evaluation, referred to oncology, or symptomatic within 36 months prior to membership
+- Cancer diagnosed, treated, under evaluation, referred to oncology, or symptomatic within thirty-six months prior to membership

 - Organ failure, end-stage organ disease, renal failure requiring dialysis, or ongoing renal replacement therapy